MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-17/README.md

 -**Timeline:** The timeline for the research area is 2023.

-To run the pipeline, please visit the "notebook" folder and run the files in order:
+First, to run the pipeline, please visit the "notebook" folder and run the files in order:
 1. **population_EDA.ipynb**：Perform exploratory data analysis of demographic data.
 2. **EDA_aff.ipynb**: Exploratory data analysis of economic prosperity data.
 3. **avg_rent.ipynb**：Analyzing and calculating the average rent price in each area.